Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 Why This Matters in Enterprise Environments

-Automating Active Directory tasks with PowerShell:
+Automating Active Directory with PowerShell:

 -